AeroPress - The Original - incl. 100 filters

 • 100 paper filters

-Felix's Master Recipe – the AeroPress Brew Recipe
+Felix' Master Recipe – the AeroPress brewing recipe

 We love the AeroPress, and Felix especially does.
-In 2015, Felix was the Swiss AeroPress Champion and represented Switzerland at the World Championship in Dublin, and he shares his recipe:
+In 2015, Felix was the Swiss AeroPress Champion and represented Switzerland at the World Championship in Dublin.
+Here he shares his recipe:

 1. Ingredients: